-To help student organizations plan events, Student Life has developed a generic timeline, useful for most student organization events.
+To help student organizations plan events, the Center for Student Engagement has developed a generic timeline, useful for most student organization events.
 Keep in mind that this timeline is meant to be as broad in its use as possible; therefore some of the items included may not apply to your organizations event.

 Many organizations start the planning process for events with an idea of what they want to do.
 But, for organizations that do not, brainstorming must occur.
 With all the organization’s members in a room, the group should write down every idea they have for an event.

 Avoid weeks when there are large numbers of tests and exams in classes.
 People may be too concerned with academics to attend an event.
 Check the campus calendars for competing events, or athletic events, or intramural events.
 If the event the organization is planning involves an admission fee or sale of an item, remember the times students may have more money at their disposal.
 The beginning of the semester is a good time.
 A student’s money supply is sometimes replenished immediately after a three-day weekend or longer holiday.
 Last weeks of a semester and immediately after spring break are times when money is tight.

 Avoid days just before a three-day weekend or holiday.
 Students’ concentration and time is divided between preparations for going home or away, finishing up last minute projects or assignments and usually work obligations.
 Choose a time of day to present the program that will be “right” or convenient for your audience.
 Take into account night classes and times of day that are popular for taking classes.

 Once the organization has determined what it wants to do and for whom, the next step is determining what you need to produce the event.
 Student Life and Student Union staff can help you assess needs for your function.
 As you plan, here are some things to consider: